Spinal Cord Injuries and Male Infertility

 Penile vibratory stimulation (PVS)

-PVSis considered to be the first-line therapy for men with spinal cord injuries, as it is generally safe, effective, and not too expensive.
+PVS is considered to be the first-line therapy for men with spinal cord injuries, as it is generally safe, effective, and not too expensive.
 Devices that have vibratory amplitude of at least 2.5 mm are the most effective.
 Examples of commercially available PVS devices include Ferticare and Viberect.
 PVS involves holding a vibrating device against the frenulum (underside) of the penile head for two to three minutes, or until antegrade ejaculation occurs.
 If no ejaculation has occurred by this time, stimulation is stopped for one to two minutes and then resumed.
 This can be repeated for up to a total of about ten minutes of stimulation.
 However, 89 percent of spinal cord injury patients who respond usually do so within the first two minutes of stimulation.
+[Lynne CM.
+AUAUpdate 2017]

 Success rates for PVS depend upon the level of spinal injury.
 With an injury below T10, there is a 15 percent success rate.
 PVS is not effective if sacral cord or parasympathetic nerves are affected.
 Above T10, PVS has an 85 percent success rate.

 Several techniques have been developed for use when PVS has not been successful.
-These include using two vibrators, one on the dorsum and the other on the frenulum of the penis (note that the Viberect device has two vibrating heads), simultaneous abdominal muscle stimulation, and the addition of an oral PDE-5 inhibitor (see the "Erectile Dysfunction" section of this website for more information on these medications).
+These include using two vibrators, one on the dorsum and the other on the frenulum of the penis (note that the Viberect device has two vibrating heads), simultaneous abdominal muscle stimulation, and the addition of an oral PDE-5 inhibitor. (see the "Erectile Dysfunction" section of this website for more information on these medications).

 Electroejaculation (EEJ)

 EEJ involves direct stimulation of the penile nerves with an electric probe through the rectum; it can result in ejaculation in most men with spinal cord injuries.
 EEJ is successful in about 95 percent of cases, although the ejaculation often goes retrograde (into the bladder), so the bladder needs to be catheterized, emptied, and washed out with a buffering solution prior to EEJ, and then the semen must be collected by catheterization following EEJ.
-As with PVS, It is always important to watch for autonomic dysreflexia in men with T6 or higher injuries and consider pretreatment with oral calcium channel blockers.
+As with PVS, it is always important to watch for autonomic dysreflexia in men with T6 or higher injuries and consider pretreatment with oral calcium channel blockers.
+[Brackett NL.
+NatRevUrol 2010]

 Although EEJ is felt to be the treatment of choice in men who are not successful with PVS, several important caveats exist for its use: